DualBrain/CheckersSolitaire/README.md

 - (0.1.6) Can use CTRL+A to select all of the items in the history and CTRL+C to copy them into the clipboard (in .csv format).
 - (0.1.7) .csv format modified to support different size board configurations.
 - (0.1.7) Allows you to not only save the history of your game, but you can now prove to your friends that you actually did get the score you say you did. ;-)
+- (0.1.8) Made the move to WinForms on .NET 5!!!

 History:

-This game was inspired by a game written by David H. Ahl that was published in a book written circa 1978 called <a href=http://www.atariarchives.org/basicgames/>Basic Computer Games: Microcomputer Edition</a>.
+This game was inspired by a game written by David H. Ahl that was published in a book written circa 1978 called [Basic Computer Games: Microcomputer Edition](http://www.atariarchives.org/basicgames/).
 I started with the description of the game (which contained the rules) and wrote Checkers Solitaire from there.

-If your interested in finding out more about the game that inspired this one, you can actually read all about it yourself thanks to <a href=http://www.atariarchives.org/>AtariArchives.org</a>.
-David's version of the game is called "<a href=http://www.atariarchives.org/basicgames/showpage.php?page=122>One Check</a>" (following this link will take you to a scanned image of the pages from the book).
+If your interested in finding out more about the game that inspired this one, you can actually read all about it yourself thanks to [AtariArchives.org](http://www.atariarchives.org/).
+David's version of the game is called "[One Check](http://www.atariarchives.org/basicgames/showpage.php?page=122)" (following this link will take you to a scanned image of the pages from the book).

+Update (2021-01-12): The last time I looked at this project was to make it available on GitHub back in 2012; prior to that it was published on AddressOf.com around 2005.
+In this update, migrated to WinForms on .NET 5!

 Notes: